godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/deployLocalNetwork.md

 ---
 id: deployLocalNetwork
-title: Deploy Local Network with Godwoken-kicker
+title: Deploy a Local Network with Godwoken-kicker
 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";

-Godwoken-kicker is a one-line command to start a Godwoken network on Devnet.
-This deployment method helps developers deploy Ethereum contracts and quickly migrate Ethereum DApps to CKB Devnet in testing and development environments.

 Godwoken-kicker provides a quick mode and a manual-build mode for deployment.